 We’ve saved hundreds of thousands of drivers money since 2002.
 So we’ve learned a few things about driving down the cost of car insurance.
 So here’s our guide to ways in which you could save money and get cheap car insurance.

 How cheap your car insurance is depends on a number of factors:

 - What car you drive

 What car you drive

 Small cars mean cheap car insurance

-Your car's value, type and engine size all make a difference to your premium.
-Generally, the smaller the car, the lower the cost and therefore the lower the premium.
-In short, a smaller car means cheaper car insurance quotes.
+Your car's value, type and engine size all make a difference to your insurance cost.
+Generally, a smaller car means cheaper car insurance quotes.